MrCreativ3001/moonlight-common-rust/README.md

 It provides a transport-agnostic protocol core with packet parsing and state management fully decoupled from networking and async runtimes.
 The crate also includes bindings to Moonlight Common C for interoperability with the existing implementation.

+The Sans IO implementation is not finished yet.

 ## Why Sans-IO?

 Separating protocol logic from I/O makes the library flexible and reusable across different environments.